jedmunds/vagrant/README.md

 <strong>What's with all the weird-looking code in your Vagrantfile?</strong>
 Vagrantfiles are written in ruby, and all the weird-looking code is just 'extra' ruby.

+<strong>Why should I use your Vagrantfile?
+I'll just write my own!</strong>
+Please do!
+Playing with vagrant is fun, and I don't intend to deprive anyone of the opportunity.
+However, for those that want a working, cross-platform, scalable solution, I suggest at least skimming over my Vagrantfile.